SWIFTSIM/swiftsimio/docs/source/visualisation/slice.rst

 This basic demonstration creates a mass density map.

-To create, for example, a projected temperature map, we need to remove the density dependence (i.e. :meth:`slice_gas` returns a volumetric temperature in units of K / kpc^3 and we just want K) by dividing out by this:
+To create, for example, a projected temperature map, we need to remove the density dependence (i.e. :func:`~swiftsimio.visualisation.slice.slice_gas` returns a volumetric temperature in units of K / kpc^3 and we just want K) by dividing out by this:

 .. code-block:: python